As the world spins closer to having a global economy, and as technologies that support mobile workers become more

 "We had the global sprawl of a big company, but not necessarily the financial resources," Harris says.

 Moreover, NetIQ was dissatisfied with the security of its connectivity solution.
 NetIQ's vendor required remote users to log on with an account name and number determined by the vendor.
 Not only did that make access information difficult for users to remember, upping calls to the help desk, but it also gave Harris very little control over security.
 For example, if an employee left the company, Harris couldn't delete that account.
 "People could leave and keep using our remote access," he says.
-To make matters worse, the vendor refused to give Harris
+To make matters worse, the vendor refused to give Harris any insight into usage patterns.

 Harris wanted a wide array of access options that could be presented under one bill.
 He also wanted wireless to be offered in conjunction with wireline, dial-up and Ethernet access.